 In our last blog, we introduced the concept of stock options and how trading them is similar to trading stocks.
 If you are long on a stock, you will need to use a call option.
 If you are short on a stock, you will need to use a put option.
 The main principles are the same buying long or a call option; you want the stock to go up in value.
 The flipside is true as well, selling short or using a put option; you want the stock to drop in value.
 The main advantage of using options as compared to actual trading shares of a company is you can enter and exit a trade with less capital, and using less capital means your risk exposer is less as well.
+So let's dive into options as it is presented in Foundations of Stocks and Options Level 1 Class 7.

 As with trading stocks, the interface when trading options will look slightly different across various platforms.
 However, all of them will provide the same basic information you will need to start trading: the bid price, the ask price, the last price, and the strike price.